nathanjel/ffs/README.md

 * Integrated with esp-idf virtual file system, in singleton mode
 * Supports menuconfig configuration
 * Utilizes flash memory mapping where possible, and SPI flash read/write commands elsewhere
+* No wear leveling
+* No encrytption support
 * No support for directories
-* No wear leveling
 * No flash stored filesystem description block, all file data kept in code
 * (Yet) no cross-checking of partition sizes vs file sizes vs other limits during configuration.